-The Contractor's Medical Director must be responsible for the coordination and implementation of the Quality Management and Improvement Program.
 The program must have objectives that are measurable, realistic and supported by consensus among the Contractor's medical and quality improvement staff.
 Through the Quality Management and Improvement Program, the Contractor must have ongoing comprehensive quality assessment and performance improvement activities aimed at improving the delivery of health care services to members in accordance with 42 CFR 438.330(a)(1) and (a)(3).
 As a key component of its Quality Management and Improvement Program, the Contractor will develop incentive programs for both providers and members, with the ultimate goal of encouraging appropriate utilization of health care resources and improving health outcomes of Hoosier Care Connect members.